 Pneumonic plague may cause: FeverWeaknessHeadacheCoughBloody or watery mucousDifficulty breathingChest pain

-Bubonic plague may cause: FeverChillsWeaknessHeadacheSwollen, tender lymph nodesSkin may appear red and tight over affected lymph nodes
+Bubonic plague may cause: FeverChillsWeaknessHeadacheSwollen, tender lymph nodesSkin that may appear red and tight over affected lymph nodes

 Septicemic plague may cause: Bleeding under the skinBlack fingers, toes, or noseFeverChillsWeakness